sarafridov/sarafridov.github.io/index.md

 ### Contact info

-The best way to reach me is by email, at `dfk at utexas dot edu`
+The best way to reach me is by email, at `dfk at utexas dot edu`, and please call me David or Dr/Prof. Fridovich-Keil.
+I have not been called by my initials since I was in high school.

 ## Research interests